ShalikOP/Wafer_Fault_Detection/README.md

 ''''
-Welcome TO Wafer Fault detection by Md Shalique
+Welcome TO Wafer Fault detection by Md Shalique.
 ''''